kotolex/checking/README.md

 For working with other modules and libraries in test module, you need to import this module and to mock it function.

-For example, you need to test function, which is using requests.get inside, but you dont want to make real http requests.
-Lets mock it
+For example, you need to test function, which is using requests.get inside, but you do not want to make real http request.
+Let it mock

 some_module_to_test.py
 ```